 If you can’t locate the spots the cockroaches hide, your bug problem will continue to thrive.
 Professional exterminators, rather than just randomly spraying countertops, baseboards and other exposed surfaces, first perform a thorough inspection of the home or business to identify the breeding grounds.
 This way they know exactly where to spray to stop the roach colony from continuing.

 Cockroaches are among the most common of pests so it’s not uncommon to find them in your house or place of business.
 The reason you need to get them eradicated as soon as you spot one is because they are disease-causing.
 Roaches move freely from filth to food spreading different kinds of bacteria and carrying parasitic worms.
 They can transmit salmonella and cause other illnesses.
 Also, their decomposing bodies can trigger allergic reactions.
-To properly and safely eliminate a cockroach infestation, talk to Winnipeg pest control professionals and let us get your home or business back to being pest-free.
+At GL Pest Control we can safely eliminate a cockroach infestation, let us get your home or business back to being pest-free.